 - Consider an electrical panel upgrade or wiring upgrades if your current system is outdated or unable to support your electrical needs.

 - Get a safety inspection from an expert electrician at Lon Lockwood Electric to make sure you’re not at risk of an electrical fire.

-To schedule an inspection or any type of electrical service, call (585) 766-4702 or contact Lon Lockwood Electric online today.
-We’re here for you, ready to help.
+To schedule an inspection or any electrical service, call (585) 766-4702 or contact Lon Lockwood Electric today.